-Keynote Address Trey Price, Executive Director, Florida Housing Finance Corporation Showcase of Innovations and Housing Success Join us for a showcase of why Home Matters in Florida, featuring award winning properties and programs.
-Developing and preserving affordable housing is no simple feat; this is time to celebrate your colleagues’ success by lifting up approaches and […]Click for more information on 'Opening Plenary- Keynote, Public Policy Plenary, Showcase'
+Keynote Address Trey Price, Executive Director, Florida Housing Finance Corporation Showcase of Florida’s Affordable Housing Innovations Join us for a showcase of why Home Matters in Florida, featuring award winning properties and programs.
+Developing and preserving affordable housing is no simple feat; this is time to celebrate your colleagues’ success by lifting up approaches and strategies […]Click for more information on 'Opening Plenary- Keynote, Public Policy Plenary, Showcase'

 The Continuum of Care/Homeless Caucus provides an excellent opportunity for representatives of Continuum of Care lead agencies, homeless coalitions, local governments, and service and housing providers to discuss local trends, hot topics, successes, and policy goals for the upcoming year.
 The caucus offers the opportunity to network and share ideas as we work to end […]Click for more information on 'Continuum of Care/Homelessness Caucus'

 Community land trusts are gaining ground in Florida!
 This caucus provides space for a conversation among experienced practitioners, emerging organizations, and those considering whether a Community Land Trust would be helpful in their community.
 CLTs and Shared Equity programs are two very different tools, but share some common characteristics.
 We are going to include within […]Click for more information on 'CLT and Shared Equity'